clayne/SSEModdingGuide/README.md

 #### Using the Load Order Optimization Tool (LOOT)

-The Plugins tab uses an addon known as Loot Order Optimization Tool (LOOT) which automatically sorts your plugin list.
+The Plugins Tab uses an addon known as the _Loot Order Optimization Tool_ (LOOT), a plugin that automatically sorts your plugin list.
 LOOT uses a master list developed by numerous mod authors to determine the best way to order mods based on their category, scope, and implementation.

 In addition to sorting your mods, the program also includes: